-Fang Jing, Shao-Wu Zhang and Shihua Zhang* Pages 1 - 7 ( 7 )
+Fang Jing, Shao-Wu Zhang* and Shihua Zhang* Pages 4 - 10 ( 7 )

 Objective and Method: Here we briefly survey the methods generally used for this task and introduce a variant with incorporation of functional annotations based on similarity in Gene Ontology (GO).
 Making full use of GO information is beneficial to provide insights into precise biological network alignment.

 Results and Conclusion: We analyze the effect of incorporation of GO information to network alignment.
 Finally, we make a brief summary and discuss future directions about this topic.

 Biological network, network alignment, gene ontology, alignment graph, optimization.

 Key Laboratory of Information Fusion Technology of Ministry of Education, College of Automation, Northwestern Polytechnical University, Xi'an 710072, Key Laboratory of Information Fusion Technology of Ministry of Education, College of Automation, Northwestern Polytechnical University, Xi'an 710072, NCMIS, CEMS, RCSDS, Academy of Mathematics and Systems Science, Chinese Academy of Sciences, Beijing 100190